DoTrongAnh/CourseWeb-Front-end/scrum/sprint-6/daily-scrum-DoTrongAnh-2020-12-17/problems-faced.md

 # Problems faced

-PDF rendering by React default font does not render the $\leq$ symbol.
+PDF rendering by React default font does not render the `less or equal` symbol.